Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

+\headt{Retrieval-based Localization.} Retrieval-based localization is the most fundamental approach, where agents identify suspicious code elements based on their similarity to issue descriptions.
+For example, MAGIS~\cite{MAGIS} ranks all code files using BM25~\cite{BM25} and selects the Top-K most relevant ones as potential issue locations.
+However, retrieval-based methods typically operate at a coarse granularity (\eg{} file level) and can not pinpoint the exact functions or lines that need modification.
+To improve localization accuracy, agents often integrate additional strategies such as navigation, spectrum analysis, or simulation.
+However, the similarity with the issue description still plays a crucial role in these strategies, for example, by filtering out irrelevant files to narrow the search space~\cite{Agentless}, assessing whether the localization path deviates from the description~\cite{RepoUnderstander}, or combining it with other strategies~\cite{CodeR}.

+\headt{Navigation-based Localization.} \junwei{ The navigation-based localization approach generally equips agents with a series of actions for browsing the directory structure (\eg{} listing files within a directory, searching directories or files, scrolling within files, \etc{}), allowing agents to autonomously explore the project directory and locate specific code snippets~\cite{yang2024swe, SpecRover, MASAI, AutoCodeRover}.
+The only exception is Agentless~\cite{Agentless}, which directly presents the entire repository's file and directory structure in the prompt to locate the relevant files.
+Another distinction between different approaches lies in their navigation strategies.
+For instance, SWE-agent~\cite{yang2024swe} and MASAI~\cite{MASAI} both allow the agents to autonomously determine the exploration paths.
+In contrast, the navigation path in AutoCodeRover~\cite{AutoCodeRover} and SpecRover~\cite{SpecRover} is influenced by previously identified relevant code snippets, which are inserted into the prompt as context to guide further exploratory navigation.
+Agentless~\cite{Agentless} employs a hierarchical approach and instructs the LLM to gradually localize files, classes, functions, and concrete edit locations.}

+\headt{Spectrum-based Localization.} \junwei{Some agents integrate spectrum-based fault localization (SBFL)~\cite{wong2016survey}, which assigns a suspiciousness score to code elements based on their coverage in passing and failing tests~\cite{AutoCodeRover, CodeR}.
+The difference between these approaches lies in the source of the test suite.
+AutoCodeRover~\cite{AutoCodeRover} explores spectrum-based fault localization under ideal conditions, utilizing the developer-written test cases from SWE-bench Lite as the test suite.
+In contrast, CODER~\cite{CodeR} adopts a more practical approach by first generating reproduction tests and then calculating a score based on both the suspiciousness scores and the BM25 scores.
+The experimental results show that the issue resolution rate increases from 17.00\% to 20.33\% in AutoCodeRover.
+However, in CodeR, the localization accuracy of using SBFL alone is lower than that of combining BM25 scores, which might be attributed to differences in test script quality (human-written vs. model-generated).}

-\headfi{C.4 Simulation.} Simulation is a special technique adopted by RepoUnderstander~\cite{RepoUnderstander} for issue localization.
-It applies the classic Monte Carlo Tree Search algorithm.
-By recursively incorporating nodes of the high BM25 score with the issue, it evaluates and ranks the most relevant paths in the repository knowledge graph.
+\headt{Simulation-based Localization.} Simulation is a special technique adopted by \junweim{LingmaAgent}~\cite{RepoUnderstander} for issue localization.
+It applies the classic Monte Carlo Tree Search (MCTS)~\cite{browne2012survey} algorithm.
+By recursively incorporating nodes with higher similarity with the issue, it evaluates and ranks the most relevant paths in the repository knowledge graph.
 The collected code is then summarized for issue localization.